 - Neighbourhood Safer Places- place of last resort

 - Privately arranged place of shelter: these are private places of shelter arranged by individuals.
-They may include: a well prepared neighbour’s house or another building that is in an area of lower risk.
+They may include: a well prepared house (yours or your neighbour’s) or another building that is in an area of lower risk.
 Private places of shelter may not be safe in all circumstances.
 If you decide to use private places of shelter, you are responsible for assessing its suitability, including whether the property can and will be defended if required.

 It is important to understand that traveling to or sheltering in some of these locations does not guarantee your safety.

-In a bushfire, it is critical to maintain visibility to know what is happening outside with the fire.
+- Remain alert and maintain visibility with the outside to know what is happening with the fire

 Other last resort options